-Word containing any multiple characters (even non-alphanumeric) is considered as a valid input and is masked.
 No non-conformant data errors are thrown by that algorithm.

-Single character (if alphanumeric only) is considered abbreviation.
-Whether it is followed by the dot (.) ot not.
+Single character is considered abbreviation, i.e. it will be masked to a single character.
+Whether it is followed by the dot (.) or not.

 Words separated by the hyphen (-) are considered as a single word (even if divided from hyphen by spaces).